-Participant Swag: Participants in the 5-Miler/2-Mile Walk will receive a commemorative Park Point 5-Miler branded beach towel.
-Kids Race participants will receive a ribbon.
+Participant Swag: Participants in the 5-Miler/2-Mile Walk will receive a commemorative Park Point 5-Miler t-shirt.

 We encourage you to plan extra travel time into your schedule on race day due to the increased use of the Aerial Lift Bridge during the summer and traffic on Park Point.
 The Aerial Lift Bridge goes up on the hour and half hour.

 Steve Hoag (men’s record) — 24:15.5 — set in 1975

 Jen Houck (women’s record) — 27:50 — set in 2010

 The Park Point 2-Mile race-walk is a non-monitored recreational walk.
 Awards are given on an honor system.
 If you are registered for the 2-Mile walk, you must walk the entire distance—no running is allowed.

 The status of the Park Point 5-miler is subject to change at any time.
 We realize that the COVID-19 pandemic is a dynamic situation, and we will continue to monitor all updates from the Minnesota Department of Health (MDH) and CDC.
 If the status of the event changes, we will notify participants via email as soon as possible.